 Cultural Anthropology (文化人類学)

 What happens when people of various different cultures, ethnicities, religions, and languages live together in the same society?
-In this seminar, we will consider this question by looking at the complex situations in various countries around the world, including Australia, France, Switzerland, Brazil, Malaysia, India, and South Africa.
-In studying about multiculturalism, we will see how it is connected to immigration, economics, education, history, identity, human rights, and other issues.
+In this seminar, we will consider this question by looking at the complex situations in various countries around the world, including Australia, France, Switzerland, Brazil, Malaysia, and South Africa.
+In studying about multiculturalism, we will see how it is connected to immigration, identity, education, history, human rights, and other issues.

-Students will learn about multiculturalism through readings, presentations, discussions, and research.
+Students will learn about multiculturalism through readings, discussions, presentations, and research.
 In the second year, each student will choose a topic related to multiculturalism and do a research project about it.
 For example, your research project could be about Australian Aborigines’ cultural identity, or Muslim immigrants in France, or some other topic that interests you.
 Presentations and assignments for the seminar will be in English.